cognitedata/oryx/README.md

 ## TODO

-The library currently depends on Thoth.Json.Net.
-This should at some point be split into a separate library to allow for other JSON encoders.
+- The library currently depends on [`Thoth.Json.Net`](https://mangelmaxime.github.io/Thoth/).
+This should at some point be split into a separate library.

-The library also assumes the type of the error response.
+- The library also assumes the type of the error response.
 This should perhaps be made more generic.